paulbradshaw/MED7373-Data-Journalism/week1/dj3chords.md

 Each has its own qualities that are useful to talk through as you work with the data and consider stories.

+## Upload and familiarise yourself with the data

+Open one of the datasets in Excel, or in Google Sheets (make sure it's converted to a Google Sheet by uploading to Google Drive and then right-clicking and selecting *Open with > Google Sheets*).

+First, take a look at the column headings.
+Think about what stories each of those pieces of information might provide.

+There might also be information that you don't quite understand - for example, what does 'Cost Centre' mean (in the local authority spending data)?
+And what do the codes in that column refer to?
+You may need to do some extra research (including phonecalls) to understand jargon, and you might need extra data to make sense of it (for example what codes refer to).

+It's also useful to think about the type of data in each column.
+I want to highlight a few things in particular:

+* **Numbers** will normally be right-aligned in Excel and Google Sheets
+* **Text** will normally be left-aligned
+* **Dates** *should* be stored as numbers - in other words, they should be right-aligned.
+The date that you see (for example "07/08/2017") is actually just the way the number is *formatted*.
+You can format a date in all sorts of ways, but the important thing to remember is that they can be sorted, and used in calculations (for example the number of days between dates).
+If what appears to be a date is actually left-aligned, and doesn't sort properly, then that means you have **DIRTY DATA!** and you'll need to come up with tricks if you want to work with that data in some way.

+The type of data dictates what you can do with it.
+For example, you can perform calculations with numbers (including dates), but not with text.
+However, you can *measure* text (its length), *test* it (whether it contains certain words), *filter and sort* it, and *extract* information from it, among other things.

+Now you've got to grips with the data, let's dig into it.

 ## Sorting

 ## Filtering